Rust

 Common Libraries and Frameworks

-- Tokio: Async runtime
+- Tokio: Async runtime (de facto standard)

-- Rocket: Web framework
+- Axum, actix-web, Rocket: Web frameworks

-- clap: CLI argument parsing
+- clap: CLI argument parsing (derive API recommended)

 Best Practices